 • the harmony of opposites (calm and dynamics, chaos and order, reality and fantasy);

-• the depths of the subconscious (abstract-symbolic "thought-images," perception, and memory).
+• the depths of the subconscious (abstract-symbolic "mental images," perception, and memory).

 Key directions and styles